OmarThinks/OmarThinks/examples/javascript.md

 # 1) Cantiin-React:

 ## About:
-Recreating the frontend of Cantiin using React.
+Recreating the frontend of Cantiin using React, deployed on AWS.